-Common fruit flies are easily identified by their small size and distinctive red eyes.
-Females lay around 500 eggs.
-Eggs hatch to become larvae, then pupate.
+Common fruit flies have distinctive red eyes.
+Females lay around 500 eggs. that quickly hatch.
+Larvae or maggots emerge and develop, before finally pupating.
 Adult flies emerge from pupae to complete their lifecycle in as little as ten days.

-The fly pictured is clearly a male because the last two abdominal segments are dark.
+The fly pictured above is male because the last two abdominal segments are dark.
 In female flies, the segments are uniform and light.

 A fruit fly infestation in your home or business is no fun.
-Flies are common in our homes and businesses, especially in kitchens, bars and beer cellars.
-They are attracted to spilt residues that build up beneath the lips of sinks, or between the bottom of base unit plinths and the floor.
+Infestations are common in kitchens, bars and beer cellars.
+Spilt residues that build up beneath the lips of sinks, or between the bottom of base unit plinths and the floor.

-Fruit bowls need to be checked for spoiled or overripe fruit and internal food waste bins need to be washed regularly to reduce sweet deposits.
-Recycling bins also need to be cleaned if they have had spillages from used beer and wine bottles or ripe fruit juice receptacles.
+Fruit bowls need to be checked regularly for spoiled or overripe fruit.
+Internal food-waste bins need to be washed regularly to reduce sweet deposits.
+Recycling bins often contain spillages from used beer and wine bottles or ripe fruit juice receptacles.

 Again, Good housekeeping can discourage these flies.

-Poor hygiene encourages Fruit Flies, meaning they are an early sign of deteriorating or consistently neglected hygiene in food premises.
+Poor hygiene encourages flies, meaning they are an early sign of deteriorating or consistently neglected hygiene in food premises.